Legal and regulatory information

 Professional indemnity insurance

-In accordance with the disclosure requirements of the Provision of Services Regulations 2009, the professional indemnity insurer for Northridge Law LLP is China Re Syndicate 2088.
+In accordance with the disclosure requirements of the Provision of Services Regulations 2009, the professional indemnity insurers for Northridge Law LLP are HDI Global Specialty SE and Allianz Global Corporate and Specialty SE.

 Financial Services and Markets Act 2000